vpl-reports.de was established in 2015 to publish research reports

 How long will papers here be available?

-It is planned that the publications here will be available for, at least, 10-20 years, even when the vpl-goettingen might have closed earlier.
-But a guarantee cannot be given.
+It is planned that the publications here will be available for, at least, 10-20 years, even if the vpl-goettingen might have closed earlier.

 Do you wish to comment?

 Is here a certain paper you want to comment, criticize, or support?
 You are very welcome